Badery1/Phase3Project/README.md

         Select "2" to check the current temperature and resource inventory.
         Make sure to manage your resources and keep the fire burning to avoid hypothermia.
+        If the player drops to -30°F you die and are no longer able to select that player!

         Select "3" to enter the cabin.
         Staying in the cabin keeps you warm and safe, but you'll need logs to maintain the fire.